komoto48g/mwxlib/README.md

     @dive       clone the shell with new target
     @timeit     measure the duration cpu time
     @profile    profile the func(*args, **kwargs)
-    @execute    exec in the locals (PY2-compatible)
     @filling    inspection using wx.lib.filling.Filling
     @watch      inspection using wx.lib.inspection.InspectionTool
     @edit       open file with your editor (undefined)
     @where      filename and lineno or module
-    @debug      open pdb or show eventwatcher and widget-tree
+    @debug      open pdb or show event-watcher and widget-tree

 <!--
 ![utils-mod](doc/image/utils-mod.gif)